Zegocover/fleet-api-docs/docs/driver_authorisation_endpoint.md

 ```
 {
     "status": "OK"
-    "driverAssignment": {
+    "driverAuthorisation": {
-        "driverAssignmentId": 1,
+        "id": 1,
         "fleetDriverId": 12,
         "fleetVehicleId: 21,
-        "assignmentQuoteId": 1,
+        "authorisationRequestId": 1,
-        "coverStartsAt": "2019-08-01T17:00:00",
+        "startTime": "2019-08-01T17:00:00",
-        "coverEndsAt": "2019-12-01:21:00:00",
+        "endTime": "2019-12-01:21:00:00",
         "externalId": "1232",
         "modifiedAt: "2019-07-29T17:01:02"
     }
 }
 ```

-## DELETE /v2/fleet/driver-assignment/&lt;driverAssignmentId&gt;/
+### Cancel Driver Authorisation

+`DELETE /v2/fleet/driver-authorisation/&lt;id&gt;/`

 ##### Scenario 1

-If you perform a DELETE request on the driver assignment resource that has not started yet this will void the driver assignment.
+If you perform a DELETE request on the driver assignment resource that has not started yet this will cancel the driver assignment.

 ##### Scenario 2

-If you perform a DELETE request on the driver assignment that is in progress it will set the **coverEndsAt** to now.
+If you perform a DELETE request on the driver assignment that is in progress it will set the **endTime** to now.

 Performing this action on an assignment may be subject to cancellation charges.

-### Scenario 1
+##### Scenario 1

 ##### Example response